-With this in mind, you can see an immediate return on your investment, as you should be well on your way to making a decent salary in a field that is burgeoning.
+With this in mind, you can see an immediate return on your investment, as you should be well on your way to making a decent salary in a burgeoning field.
 The end goal in this approach is career advancement – either a promotion or a new job.
 By having a look at the list of top emerging and growing jobs, you can see that the tech field dominates the list.

-Demand for tech related skills is growing not only in the tech-related industries but non-tech industries as well!
+Demand for tech-related skills is growing not only in tech-related industries but in non-tech industries as well!

 If time is of the essence and juggling friends, family, work, and school seems daunting, then an online certificate may be a better decision overall, as a traditional online degree program could take years to complete.

 As most online certificate courses are flexible and on your own time, the classes can mold around your schedule.

 What Is the Cost of Online Certificate Programs?

 As a cheaper alternative to an online degree program or traditional brick-and-mortar degree program, the majority of online certificate programs are not free and still require an investment of both time and money.